Terminal Commands for Big Data Workflows & GitHub

 The Command Line

 Although the terminal lacks a friendly GUI, it processes commands faster than navigating your IDE’s file directory and it’s highly useful for working with large datasets across machines.
-It’s unforgiving with capitalization, typos, and undo-ing commands, but so worth it when you get the hang of it!
+It’s unforgiving with capitalization, typos, and undo-ing commands, but so worth it.

-The following are my favorite terminal commands for branching in GitHub, counting files recursively in large data directories, running scripts in the background, and more.
+The following are my favorite terminal commands for branching repositories, counting files in large data directories, running scripts in the background, and more.

 General Commands & tmux

 General commands to navigate directories and shuffle them around.
-Modifying large dataset structures and can freeze up an IDE’s file explorer, so it’s best done in the terminal.
+Modifying large dataset structures and can overwhelm an IDE, so it’s best done in the terminal.

-Additionally, running commands with the tmux tool is a game-changer as it allows processes to continue running in the background, even if the connection to the server is lost.
-It also allows multiple processes to be run simultaneously with different tmux sessions, so you can be transferring a large directory across a machine in one terminal and continue to check the size of the destination directory in another terminal, or run other scripts entirely, or just close your laptop and go home for the night while a script runs with no concern about your laptop falling asleep.
-I highly recommend using it whenever possible!
+Additionally, running commands with tmux allows processes to continue running in the background, even if the connection to the server is lost from VScode.
+It also allows multiple processes to be run simultaneously with different tmux sessions, so you can transfer a directory in one terminal while running scripts, or just close your laptop while a script runs with no concern about your laptop falling asleep.

 Use Command